 Here at myskindesign we are qualified and long-time members of the British Association of Dermatologists and the Fellowship of the Royal College of Surgeons so rest assured, you’re in safe hands.

 Not only are you in safe hands, those hands come free!
-Email email@example.com for your free taster for a superficial chemical peel in Leeds, Manchester, Stockport or Wilmslow.
+Email email@example.com for your free taster for a superficial chemical peel in Leeds, Manchester, Stockport.
 First come first served so make sure you get in touch straight away! *Terms and conditions apply, see below for details.

 Free Chemical Peel Taster Terms and Conditions: One free peel per patient to be claimed within 3 months.
 Maximum of 15 offers available.